THE MYSTERIES OF ST

 real sign of a village having been near the church.

-outside is higher than the base of the door.
+higher than the base of the door.

 There is what